 Having stated that it is only relatively recently that HPP has come to the fore, Hite in 1899 was discussing the use of high pressure to pasteurise milk when he was working at the West Virginia University’s Agricultural Experiment Station.
 He also reported on the effect of HPP on the microbial load in fruits and vegetables (Hite et al., 1914).

 The technology was placed on hold as it were for nearly 50 years until the Japanese began to examine the process for jam making.
 The first commercial units started in Japan for the pasteurisation of refrigerated acidic foods.
 Such foods were marketed in Japan in 1990.
 Europe and the USA began to advertise HPP treated brands in 1996 and then Australia in 2001.
-Commercialisation has seriously taken off from the 2000s.
+Commercialisation seriously took off from the 2000s.

 The principles and methods for high pressure processing are well covered in the literature.
 Please look at the review by Farkas and Hoover (2000) for a general overview.
 A more up to date version is by Hogan et al., (2005), Torres and Velazquez (2005), Muntean et al., (2016).